How We Use Your Information:

 How is your personal information used through Dr Julian

 When you sign up/register with Dr Julian we ask you to provide us with certain information, such as your name, email address and date of birth.
-If you are an NHS or employer referred client we will also ask you for your unique identification reference(s).
-You must provide this information so that we can enter into an agreement with you to give you access to the Dr Julian platform and ensure we can properly identify you.
+If you are referred to us by the NHS, your employer or a third party such as an Occupational Health Business, a Health Insurer or similar, this information may be provided by them.
+They may also provide us with reports on the background to your referral.
+We must have this information so that we can enter into an agreement with you to give you access to the Dr Julian platform and ensure we can properly identify you.

-You then provide further information including your post code, telephone number and details of your GP’s surgery when you book an appointment.
+You then provide further information such as your post code, telephone number and details of your GP’s surgery when you book an appointment.
 We need this extra information because it makes it easier for us to look after you if you are at risk of harm.

 Dr Julian does not keep your payment information, including your name, credit or debit card number, card expiration date, CVV code and billing address.
 Instead we use another specialist organisation, Stripe, to keep these secure.
 Note that third-party payment processors may retain this information in accordance with their own privacy policies and terms.